learn-co-curriculum/dsc-quiz-statistical-power-anova/README.md

 # Quiz - Statistical Power and ANOVA

+?: Question 1

-?: You want to determine the number of observations `n` needed to detect an effect size of 0.3 given a Type I error rate of 0.05 and a Type II error rate of 0.1 when performing an unpaired two-sample t-test.
+You want to determine the number of observations `n` needed to detect an effect size of 0.3 given a Type I error rate of 0.05 and a Type II error rate of 0.1 when performing an unpaired two-sample t-test.
 You've been provided with incomplete code below to determine `n`.

 ```python
 from statsmodels.stats.power import TTestPower, TTestIndPower